forrestdavis/TAG_Neural_Network/README.md

 ```

 # Example
-This will train and test a keras model on the smallest data set:
+This will train and test a keras model on gold data with default values:
 ```
-python main.py -D gold_data_1000 -M TRAIN TEST
+python main.py -D gold_data -M TRAIN TEST
 ```

 # Additional Information
-Work in progress...
+The parser directory does contain a makefile that will run a parse.
+However the code for the parse is not public domain at this moment so I am not able to include it.

+# Thanks
+I would like to thank Dr. Owen Rambow and Dr. Alexis Nasr for allowing me to work with them on this project.